arifulazad/arifulazad.github.io/_pages/prospective.md

 author_profile: true
 ---

-One of the main motivations for me to work in academia is to work with dynamic students.
+One of my primary motivations for working in academia is the opportunity to collaborate with motivated and dynamic students.
-Unfortunately, I cannot work with all students who would like to work with me.
+However, due to time and resource constraints, I am unable to work with everyone who expresses interest.
-I encourage prospective students to read this page before contacting me.
+If you're a prospective student interested in working with me, I encourage you to carefully read this page before reaching out.
+It may help clarify whether your goals and interests align with my current research focus and mentoring capacity.

 **Research interests:** I am broadly interested in large-scale computational challenges at the intersection of scientific computing and machine learning.
 On the computational side, my work focuses on parallel and distributed computing,